Chevrolet van

-The Chevrolet van or Chevy van (also known as the Chevrolet/GMC G-series vans and GMC Vandura) is a range of vans that was manufactured by General Motors from the 1964 to 1996 model years.
-Introduced as the successor for the rear-engine Corvair Corvan/Greenbrier, the model line also replaced the panel van configuration of the Chevrolet Suburban.
-The vehicle was sold both in passenger van and cargo van configurations as well as a cutaway van chassis that served as the basis for a variety of custom applications.
+The Chevrolet van is a range of vans manufactured by General Motors since the 1964 model year.
+Introduced as the successor for the rear-engine Corvair Corvan/Greenbrier, the design not only shifted from to a forward-mounted engine, but adopted mechanical commonality with the Chevrolet C/K light truck line.
+Alongside a passenger van, the model line has been sold as a cargo van (replacing the Chevrolet Suburban panel truck) and as a cutaway van chassis (serving as the basis for a variety of custom applications).